Loading lesson…

 The big idea: AI is a synthesizer, not a fact-checker.
 Use search-enabled tools and verify every cell that influences a real decision.

-What is the core idea behind "AI For College Research (Beyond ChatGPT)"?
+What is the main idea of "AI For College Research (Beyond ChatGPT)"?

-Which best describes the scope of "AI For College Research (Beyond ChatGPT)"?
+Which concept is most central to "AI For College Research (Beyond ChatGPT)"?